-There are a few different companies out there that match up advertisers with car owners who want to make some extra money.
+A few different companies out there match up advertisers with car owners who want to make some extra money.
 It could be a rear window advertisement, panel, or full wrap.
-The ad will be removable, will not damage your car, and they’ll actually install it for you.
+The ad will be removable, will not damage your car, and they’ll install it for you.
 You can make anywhere from $50 – $400+ per month.
 Some of the biggest companies in this industry are:

-One way to make some money without much effort is to rent out your stuff to other people.
+One way to earn extra cash with minimal effort is to rent out your stuff to other people.
 There are a lot of possibilities here, and it really depends on what you have, and what you don’t mind other people using.
-Fortunately, there are also several websites that allow you to list your items for rent, and make it easy for renters to find you.
+Fortunately, several websites allow you to list your items for rent and make it easy for renters to find you.

 Getaround and Turo – These two sites allow you to list your car for rent.
 People can rent from you rather than going to one of the major chains, and you can make a few thousand dollars per year doing it.

 Fluid Market – At Fluid Market you can list your truck for rent.